10 Personal Growth Goals for 2025: The Ultimate Blueprint

 6. Empathy

-Understanding others’ feelings bridges the gap between you and the world.
+Understanding the emotions of others bridges the gap between you and the world.

 7. Critical thinking